 Schedule to the Regulations for Te Poutahi: Certificate in Arts (Maori and Indigenous Studies)

-Note: Not all courses will necessarily be offered in any one year; please consult with the School to find out which courses are available.
-SU2 indicates a November 2007 course start date.
-See page 446 for a full list of semester indicators and course dates.
+Note: Not all courses will necessarily be offered in any one year.
+SU2 indicates a November 2008 course start date.
+See page 462 for a full list of semester indicators and course dates.

 Maori and Indigenous Studies courses